-Since last 47 years in spite of all protests and difficulties, he has been working tirelessly for the betterment of the abandoned, helpless, disabled, dying & destitute people from all over the country and across all age groups.
-His marriage to Kanta Devi, daughter of an industrialist in MP and Maharashtra, sad untimely demise of his only son, the murder of his only sister by her husband and the death of his father did not shake his resolve and alter his path of humanitarian services.
+Since last 47 years in spite of all protests and difficulties, he has been working tirelessly for the upliftment of the abandoned, helpless, disabled, dying & destitute people from all over the country and across all age groups.
+Sad and untimely demise of his only son, the murder of his only sister by her husband and the death of his father did not shake his resolve and alter his path of humanitarian services.

 With goal of setting up a forum for Senior Citizens in his mind he established the Ujjaini Senior Citizen’s Forum in 1986, the first of its kind in the state of Madhya Pradesh.

-He observed leprosy patients were living in extremely pathetic conditions & unhygienic surroundings.
-Narayan, a paralyzed leprosy patient with bed sores (who Sudhir Bhai served in his garage till he died) was picked up from here.
+He observed leprosy patients living in extremely pathetic conditions & unhygienic surroundings.
+Narayan, a paralyzed leprosy patient with bedsores (who Sudhir Bhai served in his garage till he died) was picked up from here.
 His urge to uplift and welfare of people affected by Leprosy led him to form the Leprosy Welfare Centre at Hamukhedi Ujjain.